 A new people come.

-Learn to read the Seal in classic Latin.
+Feel welcome to learn reading the Seal in classic Latin.

 The Latin demeanor: reading the Seal